allswellthatsmaxwell/Variancers/chapters/ch1.md

 “You don’t sound very excited.”

 “Yeah, I don’t know… my dad is a stats guy, but when he talks about his work… he used to talk about, like, running t-tests all the time, but they all kinda seemed samey?
-Like running the same test every week and just… dutifully passing on the results.
+Like running the same test every week and just… dutifully passing on the results to somebody else.
 But at least he was doing stats, then, I guess.
 In the past couple years he’s switched to talking about databases and pipelines.
 I don’t really get it, but, um, I know that it sounds… boring.”

 “Statistics can be critically useful.
 Especially in my line of work.
 It’s good you have an interest.”